 I have found that most people keeping doves are very willing to take the time to help someone who shows an interest and willingness to learn.

-Overall environment is probably the largest factor to deal with.
-Know your area well, noting the extremes that temperatures can reach, the amount of wind, rain and sun you can expect.
+Environment is probably the largest factor to deal with.
+Know your area well, noting the extremes that temperatures can reach, the amount of wind, rain, and sun you can expect.

 If you are unable to provide protected or even heated areas for the colder months, you will want to avoid the more delicate and less cold-tolerant species.